jashapiro/jashapiro.github.io/courses/biolB215s13/capture_recapture4.md

 ### Calculating credible intervals
 This should give similar answers to the previous (frequentist) way of estimating the population size, but it is not necessarily unbiased in the same way, since it depends not just on the data but also the prior probability that we arbitrarily (but with some justification) assigned to the population size.
 More importantly, we can now calculate a Bayesian credible interval, the interval of the probability distribution that contains a given fraction (95%, for example) of the total probability.
-The easiest way to do this is to calculate the cumulative sums of the posterior probabilities, using the function @cumsum()@, then find the population size values that correspond to the ends of the interval we want.
+The easiest way to do this is to calculate the cumulative sums of the posterior probabilities, using the function `cumsum()`, then find the population size values that correspond to the ends of the interval we want.
 For example, if we wanted the 95% credible interval, we would be looking for where the cumulative probability crossed 0.025 and 0.975.
 Below is a function to do this, and also return the site with the maximum probability, and the midpoint of the probability distribution, where there is an approximately equal probability that the true population size is above or below that value.

 {% highlight r %}